-Highlights from the 75th Anniversary Conference and Convention
+Highlights from our 73rd Conference and Convention

-On Saturday November 12th, our activities included the John Kittredge Young Numismatist Program sponsored by NENA and the Kittredge Foundation.
-The Club Table where visitors could purchase this year’s medals, get their Program and Show Guide and receive a free Special Anniversary Button; The Exhibits Gallery; The What is it Table, and our Annual Meeting that included the election of officers.
+On Saturday November 4th, our activities included the John Kittredge Young Numismatist Program sponsored by NENA and the Kittredge Foundation, the Club Table where visitors could purchase this year’s medals and pay their dues, the Exhibits Gallery; our “What is it Table”, ANA Membership and Information Table, and the Annual Meeting that included the awards and election of officers.

 The Young Numismatist program was held from 10:30 AM to 12:30 PM and was headed by Richard J. Hand Jr. with the assistance of Diane Zuck, Richard Ziegler and Donat Charron.
 This year’s program was very well attended with 45 Y.N’s including nine Boy Scouts from Troop 66, Thompson, CT; The nine scouts, troop leaders plus three local Y.N’s were sponsored by the Mansfield Numismatic Society who’s generous donation made it possible for the scouts to attend the program.
 The group from Connecticut also received one year ANA Memberships thanks to the generous donations by David Pepe of Pilgrim Coin and Currency, Weymouth, MA and Ernie Botte, EBW Promotions.

 The “What is it Table” was set up adjacent to our Club Table where several volunteers including Robert Hewey and John Ferreri answered questions and helped identify coins and other numismatic items that were brought to the table.